 Leone Patterson has been a member of our board of directors since March 2021.
-Ms. Patterson currently serves as Chief Financial and Business Officer of Tenaya Therapeutics, Inc., where she leads corporate finance, investor relations, corporate communications, strategy and business development, as well as other operational functions.
-Ms. Patterson joined Tenaya in June 2021.
-Prior to joining Tenaya, Ms. Patterson served as President and Chief Financial Officer of Adverum Biotechnologies, Inc., a public clinical-stage gene therapy company.
-Ms. Patterson joined Adverum in June 2016 as Chief Financial Officer and served as Chief Executive Officer from May 2018 to June 2020, Director from October 2018 to June 2020, and President from December 2019 to June 2021.
+Ms. Patterson currently serves as the President and Chief Financial Officer of Adverum Biotechnologies, Inc., a public clinical-stage gene therapy company.
+Ms. Patterson joined Adverum in June 2016 as Chief Financial Officer and served as Chief Executive Officer from May 2018 to June 2020, Director from October 2018 to June 2020, and President since December 2019.
 From 2015 to 2016, Ms. Patterson served as the Chief Financial Officer of Diadexus, Inc., a diagnostics company.
-Prior to that, Ms. Patterson was Vice President and Chief Financial Officer of Transcept Pharmaceuticals, Inc., a biopharmaceutical company, from 2012 until it was acquired by Paratek Pharmaceuticals Inc. 2014.
+Prior to that, Ms. Patterson was Vice President and Chief Financial Officer of Transcept Pharmaceuticals, Inc., a biopharmaceutical company, from 2012 until it was acquired by Paratek Pharmaceuticals

+Inc. 2014.
 From 2010 to 2012, Ms. Patterson served as Vice President and Global Corporate Controller of NetApp, Inc., a data management and storage company.
 From 2007 to 2010, Ms. Patterson was Vice President of Finance at Exelixis.
 Before Exelixis, Ms. Patterson served as Vice President of Global Business Planning and Analysis of the vaccines and diagnostics division of Novartis AG, a biopharmaceutical company, from 2006 to 2007.
 From 1999 to 2006, she held several positions, including Vice President, Corporate Controller, at Chiron, a biotechnology company (now part of Novartis AG).
 From 1989 to 1999, Ms. Patterson worked in the audit practice of accounting firm KPMG, where she held various positions including Senior Manager.
 Ms. Patterson currently serves on the board of directors of Nkarta, Inc. Ms. Patterson holds a B.S. in business administration and accounting from Chapman University and an executive M.B.A. from St. Mary's College.
 Ms. Patterson is also a Certified Public Accountant (inactive status).
 We believe that Ms. Patterson is qualified to serve on our board of directors due to her experience in the biotechnology and biopharmaceutical industries, her substantial professional experience and the fact that she is a qualified financial expert.